Cycrus/Meep_Playground_Python/README.md

 - A custom raycasting algorithm allowing for a simulated 3D environment.
 Meeps can be carnivore and eat other Meeps, herbivore and eat only fruits, or omnivore.
 The environment has a day-night cycle of a few minutes and there are fruit trees growing fruits after a time.

+The current player is a herbivore Meep.
+This can be changed in the "environment.py" file at the very bottom.
+The map file can be changed in the "main.py" file as the parameter for the World object constructor.

 ## Controls
 If one controllable Meep is set, this one can be controlled with the keyboard.